Self Help - Schizophrenia Awareness

 Causes of Schizophrenia

 - Organic Factors: In this grouping, some of the factors include genetic, biochemical, metabolism, endocrine, toxic, and neurological.
-There were studies and findings on genetic and biochemical, but zeroing in on them is quite tricky.
+There were studies and findings on genetics and biochemical, but zeroing in on them is quite tricky.
 The anti-insulin factor is found in the blood and urine of Schizophrenic patients.
 In childhood schizophrenia, there will be a lag in the development of the child.
-One of the factors identified for it could be the oxygen deprivation during childbirth.
+One of the factors identified for it could be oxygen deprivation during childbirth.

 - Psychosocial Factors: The Schizophrenic's profound defects in mental functioning make it impossible for them to meditate successfully between the conflicting demands of instinctual impulses, conscience, and external reality.
 They suffer from disappointment, frustration, and loss of self-esteem in their attempt to deal with other people and the outside world.
 The patient tries to deal with their unbearable (guilt or a voice of conscience accusation) internal state by mentally constructing an unreal world.
 In other cases, the mother-infant relationship is marked, but in which the infant encounters difficulty separating themselves from the mother and achieving individuation.
 In families where parents derogate and undercut each other, the child cannot use one parent as a model for identification as a love object without offending the other parent.
 A transmission of irrationality from parents to children causes extreme difficulty in them, establishing a satisfactory sense of their own identity.
 The child then gets preoccupied with "fitting together" at the expense of individuation.